MailinhTA/Board-Game/README.md

 ```

 - Run the sql script ```boardgames.sql``` to create the tables and the stored functions / procedures.
 - Run the python script ```fill-database.py``` to populate the MySQL database with the csv data.
-You will need to modify the 2 following lines in the python code:
+You will need to modify the 2 following lines in the python code (do not push the file with your updated info):
   - ```path_before_file = 'C:/Users/.../Board-Game/backend/'```
   - ```'password': 'INSERT_PASS_HERE',```